Prof9/Boktai-Solar-Sensor-Patches/readme.txt

 PATCHES
   This archive includes various patches for all Boktai games that have been released as ROM dumps.
-They're divided into four categories:
+They're divided into three categories:

   Clean:          Removes all solar sensor hacks or trainers made by
                   other people or groups, returning a patched ROM to